 The bottom line: are candles toxic?

-Yes, many studies indicate that candles can be harmful to our health.
+Yes, many studies show that candles can be harmful to our health.
 They release various aromatic and non-aromatic compounds, including but not limited to volatile organic compounds (VOCs), semivolatile organic compounds (SVOCs), and particulate matter (PM).
-The inhalation of these substances, particularly VOCs, is linked to irritation of the eyes, nose, and throat; nausea; difficulties breathing; and damage to the central nervous system and other organs.
-Additionally, the artificial fragrances used to scent candles can contain phthalates which are endocrine disruptors that can have various negative health effects.
+The inhalation of these substances, particularly VOCs, is linked to irritation of the eyes, nose, and throat, nausea, difficulties breathing, and damage to the central nervous system and other organs.

 How to choose safer candles:

-Note that no candle will be 100% safe for your health as all candles will produce a certain amount of soot and VOCs, but the good news is that you can significantly decrease the toxicity of candles by choosing natural candles made with beeswax, soy wax, palm wax or coconut wax and that are scented with pure essential oils or that are unscented.
+It is important to note that no candle will be 100% safe for your health as all candles will produce a certain amount of soot and VOCs, but the good news is that you can significantly decrease the toxicity of candles by choosing natural candles made with beeswax, soy wax, palm wax or coconut wax and that are scented with pure essential oils or that are unscented.
 These are still not 100% safe but will release much less VOCs into your home and will expose you to fewer harmful toxins.

 Safer candle options: